geedew/cross-console/README.md

  - allows environment differences.
 While in 'production' console is disabled.
 This keeps errant `window.console` from breaking a page or showing up to a user.
  - creates the ability to send console.error to another Function while in production (for easier error management like sending an email)

+# Accessing the original console
+Some consoles give useful information like timing and memory usage; so you still have access to that

 # Settings
 To change from the default settings, just access the code via the window or root object.
 ```js